lammps/learning/src/setting_up_simulations.rst

 The definition of the interaction happens in two steps.
 First you set an interaction style (here a `pair_style`).
-You then have to define interaction coefficients for each types of atoms.
+You then have to define interaction coefficients for each type of atom.
 Note that the second step must be done **after** the number of `atom types` is defined in the simulation.

 It is worth detailing the format of the `pair_coeff` command.
 It defines